LazyCatXY/IMGS/README.md

 ### MSTAR (Moving and Stationary Target Acquisition and Recognition) Database

 #### Overview
 You should download the data before running the code.
 Put the data in ./dataset/soc.
-The data can be downloaded from [here](https://).
+The data can be downloaded from [here](https://1drv.ms/f/s!AkwsJ37-ugI4gQ8oPIoYImlZ4he3?e=E4CtJT).

 - SOC
-    - eval_1: 1000 pic choiced from 10 classes SAR test dataset, 100 pic per class.
-Using for generate adversarial examples and testing the transferability.
+    - eval_1: 1000 pic choices from 10 classes SAR test dataset, 100 pic per class.
+Using to generate adversarial examples and testing the transferability.
     - eval_data_1.pkl: The ".pkl" file of eval_1.

 #### Format